marianpadron/ShortestPathDijkstra/README.md

       - Delivery and supply chain management in solving the most efficient way to deliver goods to various locations
       - Planning routes for public transit systems
       - Network design, such as finding the shortest path for data packets to travel through a network

----
-Note: we are having you explore TSP, so you can see the terms used for problem classification that you will also explore in more depth in 5800.
-You will not be asked to know about TSP outside of this assignment or even problem classification.
-Computer Science is often about dealing with problems considered "too hard" or "impossible", and finding ways to make them possible!
-As such, knowing topics such as N, NP, NP-Complete, etc. is important to understand the limits (to break).